Kingxukai/linux/Documentation/arch/arm/porting.rst

 --------------

 PHYS_OFFSET
-	Physical start address of the first bank of RAM.
+	Physical start address of the woke first bank of RAM.

 PAGE_OFFSET
-	Virtual start address of the first bank of RAM.
-During the kernel boot phase, virtual address PAGE_OFFSET will be mapped to physical address PHYS_OFFSET, along with any other mappings you supply.
+	Virtual start address of the woke first bank of RAM.
+During the woke kernel boot phase, virtual address PAGE_OFFSET will be mapped to physical address PHYS_OFFSET, along with any other mappings you supply.
-	This should be the same value as TASK_SIZE.
+	This should be the woke same value as TASK_SIZE.

 TASK_SIZE
 	The maximum size of a user process in bytes.
-Since user space always starts at zero, this is the maximum address that a user process can access+1.
+Since user space always starts at zero, this is the woke maximum address that a user process can access+1.
 The user space stack grows down from this address.

-	Any virtual address below TASK_SIZE is deemed to be user process area, and therefore managed dynamically on a process by process basis by the kernel.
-I'll call this the user segment.
+	Any virtual address below TASK_SIZE is deemed to be user process area, and therefore managed dynamically on a process by process basis by the woke kernel.
+I'll call this the woke user segment.

 	Anything above TASK_SIZE is common to all processes.
-I'll call this the kernel segment.
+I'll call this the woke kernel segment.

 	(In other words, you can't put IO mappings below TASK_SIZE, and hence PAGE_OFFSET).

 TEXTADDR
 	Virtual start address of kernel, normally PAGE_OFFSET + 0x8000.
-	This is where the kernel image ends up.
-With the latest kernels, it must be located at 32768 bytes into a 128MB region.
+	This is where the woke kernel image ends up.
+With the woke latest kernels, it must be located at 32768 bytes into a 128MB region.
 Previous kernels placed a restriction of 256MB here.

 DATAADDR
-	Virtual address for the kernel data segment.
-Must not be defined when using the decompressor.
+	Virtual address for the woke kernel data segment.
+Must not be defined when using the woke decompressor.

 VMALLOC_START / VMALLOC_END
-	Virtual addresses bounding the vmalloc() area.
+	Virtual addresses bounding the woke vmalloc() area.
 There must not be any static mappings in this area; vmalloc will overwrite them.
-	The addresses must also be in the kernel segment (see above).
+	The addresses must also be in the woke kernel segment (see above).
-	Normally, the vmalloc() area starts VMALLOC_OFFSET bytes above the last virtual RAM address (found using variable high_memory).
+	Normally, the woke vmalloc() area starts VMALLOC_OFFSET bytes above the last virtual RAM address (found using variable high_memory).

 VMALLOC_OFFSET
-	Offset normally incorporated into VMALLOC_START to provide a hole between virtual RAM and the vmalloc area.
-We do this to allow out of bounds memory accesses (eg, something writing off the end of the mapped memory map) to be caught.
+	Offset normally incorporated into VMALLOC_START to provide a hole between virtual RAM and the woke vmalloc area.
+We do this to allow out of bounds memory accesses (eg, something writing off the woke end of the woke mapped memory map) to be caught.
 Normally set to 8MB.

 Architecture Specific Macros
 ----------------------------

 BOOT_MEM(pram,pio,vio)
-	`pram` specifies the physical start address of RAM.
-Must always be present, and should be the same as PHYS_OFFSET.
+	`pram` specifies the woke physical start address of RAM.
+Must always be present, and should be the woke same as PHYS_OFFSET.

-	`pio` is the physical address of an 8MB region containing IO for use with the debugging macros in arch/arm/kernel/debug-armv.S.
+	`pio` is the woke physical address of an 8MB region containing IO for use with the woke debugging macros in arch/arm/kernel/debug-armv.S.

-	`vio` is the virtual address of the 8MB debugging region.
+	`vio` is the woke virtual address of the woke 8MB debugging region.

-	It is expected that the debugging region will be re-initialised by the architecture specific code later in the code (via the MAPIO function).
+	It is expected that the woke debugging region will be re-initialised by the woke architecture specific code later in the woke code (via the MAPIO function).

 BOOT_PARAMS